SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/viewing-devices.md

 </tbody>
 </table>

-For users with global roles the devices list will display the items in a paginated manner where you are able to select the number of items per page and directly jump to any page.
-Users with inventory roles will see up to 50 items initially.
-If there are more than 50 devices available to you more will be loaded as you scroll down the list.
+For users with global roles the devices list displays the items in a paginated manner.
+You can select the number of items per page and directly jump to any page.
+Users with inventory roles see up to 50 items initially.
+If there are more than 50 devices available more devices are loaded as you scroll down the list.

 <a name="configuring-columns"></a>
 ### Configuring columns